buymeasoda/soda-theme/README.md

 ## Installation

+Soda theme is designed to work with the latest [development build](http://www.sublimetext.com/dev) of Sublime Text 2.

 ### Using Sublime Package Control

 If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Soda Theme via the `Package Control: Install Package` menu item.
 The Soda Theme package is listed as `Theme - Soda` in the packages list.